Wielding/WieldingAnsi/README.md

 ------------
 Wansi tokens have the same names as the `$Wansi` class properties and are delimited with `{:` and `:}`

+All Wansi tokens are case sensitive.
+If you don't use proper case the token will not be recognized and will be seen in your result instead of converted to an ANSI sequence.

 The supported style tokens are:

   * `"{:UnderlineOn:}"` - start underlining